jurriaan/aico/EXAMPLE_WORKFLOWS.md

    ```

 1. **Fix the History, Not the File:**
    Before applying the code, check the diff (`aico last`).
-If `aico` hallucinated a variable name or violated a convention, **do not fix it in your editor yet.** Fix it in the chat history using `aico edit`.
+If the model hallucinated a variable name or violated a convention, **do not fix it in your editor yet.** Fix it in the chat history using `aico edit`.

-   *Why?* If you fix it silently in the code, `aico` still "remembers" generating the wrong name and might make the same mistake in the next turn.
+   *Why?* If you fix it silently in the code, the model still "remembers" generating the wrong name and might make the same mistake in the next turn.
 By editing the history, you correct the model's memory, ensuring it learns for the rest of the session.

 1. **Apply the Code:**